Four Effective Strategies to Relieve Neck Pain from Screen Use | Simple Tips for Long-Term Comfort

-MSD’s (i.e. musculoskeletal disorders) and soft tissue injuries are recognized as the most significant negative health issues associated with the use of personal computers [2, 3], and considered a major contemporary occupational health problem [4].
+MSD’s (i.e. musculoskeletal disorders) and soft tissue injuries are recognized as the most significant negative health issues associated with the use of personal computers [2, 3], and are considered a major contemporary occupational health problem [4].

 Managing discomfort and minimising the chance of injury is not simple.
-Multiple risks factors work independently and accumulatively, so it’s important to think holistically about management strategies.
+Multiple risk factors work independently and accumulatively, so it’s important to think holistically about management strategies.
 No one treatment or recommendation guarantees a fix that works for everyone.

 Four interventions are commonly recommended as part of a normal work routine; implementing ergonomics recommendations at your workstation, ensuring adequate stretching and breaks between periods of work, regular aerobic exercise, and strengthening exercises for the neck and shoulders.